AliAsadi/PowerPreference/README.md

 #### Library default values

-You can getting a value with out pass a `defaultValue` the library well return a default from the list see the example above
+You can getting a value with out pass a `defaultValue` the library well return a default from the list if the key not exist.

 ```java
 String value = PowerPreference.getDefaultFile().getString("key");
 ```
-If the key dosn't exist the library will return a default value from list in this case an empty string.
+If the key dosn't exist the library will return an empty string.

 | Type | Default |
 | --- | --- |